Kouder13/equalizer_clock/README.md

 # Equalizer Clock

-This app is an example of a digital clock (digital_clock folder).
+This application is an example of a digital clock (Code in the digital_clock folder).

 It is a digital clock that allows displaying each digit of the clock in a form of an equalizer,